expo/config-plugins/packages/android-jsc-intl/README.md

 Expo Config Plugin to auto configure [`android-jsc-intl`](https://www.npmjs.com/package/android-jsc-intl) when the native code is generated (`expo prebuild`).

+Adding this plugin lets you use `Intl` in your Android app, without using Hermes.

 ## Expo installation

 > Tested against Expo SDK 42